-This critique of the so-called 'competitive solution' to the problem of socialist planning was that differed radically from the one that had, by the 1930s, come to dominate the profession.
+This critique of the so-called 'competitive solution' to the problem of socialist planning was developed by Hayek into a theory of competition that differed radically from the one that had, by the 1930s, come to dominate the profession.
 Where the theory of perfect competition focused on an equilibrium in which no firm was able to affect the prices it faced, Hayek focused on rivalry.
 The essence of competition was that businesses competed with each other, discovering new technologies and new ways in which production could be organized.
 The importance of the market was that it provided a means whereby decentralized decision-making by individual firms could be coordinated.
 Prices conveyed information that would not otherwise be available to decisionmakers.
 Competition was not only a means of moving the economy towards equilibrium, but also a procedure for discovering new ways of doing things.